KGQuiz: Evaluating the Generalization of Encoded Knowledge in Large Language Models: Introduction

 Large language models (LLMs) have demonstrated incredible abilities to encode and represent real-world knowledge in their model parameters, advancing knowledge-intensive tasks such as open-domain question answering \citep{lin-etal-2019-kagnet,feng-etal-2020-scalable,yasunaga-etal-2021-qa,zhang2021greaselm,yasunaga2022dragon,feng2023cook}, dialogue generation \citep{dinan2018wizard,Liu2021ATL,adolphs-etal-2022-reason}, summarization \citep{goyal2023news,zhang2023benchmarking,liu2023learning}, and more.
 However, their knowledge abilities could also be quite brittle, with LLMs generating hallucinated information \citep{frank,Ji2022SurveyOH,mallen2023trust,Bang2023AMM, chen-etal-2023-say}, struggling to encode long-tail facts \citep{mallen2023trust}, and falling short of abstaining when relevant information is not present in model parameters \citep{chen-etal-2022-rich}.

-As a result, studies and benchmarks have been proposed to probe the knowledge abilities of LLMs \citep{petroni-etal-2019-language, dhingra-etal-2022-time, hendrycks2021measuring,sung-etal-2021-language,meng-etal-2022-rewire}.
+As a result, studies and benchmarks have been proposed to probe the knowledge abilities of LLMs \citep{petroni-etal-2019-language, dhingra-etal-2022-time, hendrycks2021measuring,sung-etal-2021-language,meng-etal-2022-rewire,zhao-etal-2022-language}.
 Later works also looked into temporality, evaluating whether LLMs could tackle time-sensitive facts and information \citep{dhingra-etal-2022-time}.
 In addition to merely probing LLM knowledge, knowledge-intensive tasks such as open-domain QA \citep{kamalloo-etal-2023-evaluating, Li2022SelfPromptingLL, petroni-etal-2021-kilt}, fact-checking \citep{Li2023SelfCheckerPM, Manakul2023SelfCheckGPTZB, petroni-etal-2021-kilt}, and more are also proposed and employed to evaluate LLM knowledge abilities.
-Despite these works' contributions to understanding and expanding the stored information of LLMs, we identify two important yet underexplored factors in LLM knowledge abilities.
+Despite these works' contributions to understanding and expanding the stored knowledge of large language models, we identify two important yet underexplored factors in LLM knowledge abilities.

 \textbf{Knowledge Utilization}: Previous works have primarily focused on limited task formats such as fill-in-the-blank questions to test the model's knowledge abilities \citep{petroni-etal-2019-language,sun2023headtotail,Mruthyunjaya2023RethinkingLM}.
 However, the complexity or format of a task might influence a model's knowledge abilities, while this crucial aspect often goes unaddressed in the current literature.
 For example, \emph{factual editing} \citep{balachandran-etal-2022-correcting, chen2023purr} requires the model to identify factual inconsistency and make corrections, rather than simply evaluating memorization; \emph{reasoning with structured knowledge} \citep{yu2023kola, chen2023felm} examines the model's ability to model knowledge in networks and graphs, instead of only probing knowledge at the atomic level.
 That being said, how well do LLM knowledge abilities generalize to tasks and contexts of varying format and complexity remain underexplored.